Register for Hallmarking

 Hallmarking Mixed Metals

 When submitting items of more than one metal you should submit them in a packet as the lowest standard precious metal of the item, in order, silver, palladium, gold and platinum.
 In the relevant areas you can state the other metals that make up the item.
-If you require a part mark for higher precious metals, as you are describing the item as including these metals, then please indicate that you require a part mark added.
+If you require a part mark for higher precious metals, as you are describing the item as including these metals, then please indicate that you require a part mark added, stating what metal standard is required and indicating it clearly.

 Other items, which are the same as the lowest standard in these mixed metal items, can be submitted in the same packet, even if they are not mixed metals.